-Enterprise Architect has a wide range of facilities and tools that can assist with the stakeholder management.
-This includes the ability to model the individual and groups of stakeholders, to classify them in a taxonomy and to show the extent of their influence by using a series of nested Boundary elements.
-There is a wide range of diagrams, matrices and lists that will be relevant to certain stakeholders, including 'List' presented in the Specification Manager, Component diagrams describing Applications, and Class diagrams used to present the information architectures, principles and a range of other ideas.
-The Calendar and Model Mail are useful tools for keeping stakeholders informed about things of interest and important events in the architecture program.
+Enterprise Architect has a wide range of facilities and tools that can assist with Stakeholder Management.
+This includes the ability to model both the individual and groups of stakeholders, to classify them in a taxonomy, and to show the extent of their influence by using a series of nested Boundary elements.
+There is a wide range of diagrams, matrices and lists that will be relevant to certain stakeholders, including 'Lists' presented in the Specification Manager, Component diagrams describing Applications, and Class diagrams used to present the information architectures, principles and a range of other ideas.
+The Calendar and Collaboration facilities are useful tools for keeping stakeholders informed about things of interest and important events in the architecture program.

 This section lists the main tools available in Enterprise Architect that can be used to perform Stakeholder Management.
-There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topics Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.
+There is also a wide range of additional tools that you might find suitable when applying the technique in a particular context.
+The complete list of tools is available in the topics Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.

-The Class diagram can be used to create visual representations of the stakeholders including how they are related to each other.
-An alternate image can be used to make the diagrams more appealing and to visually represent stakeholder groups.
-They are also useful for presenting parts of the information architecture such as conceptual and logical models.
-Principles can be displayed and communicated using a class diagram and their relationships to other parts of the model can be demonstrated.
+The Class diagram can be used to create visual representations of the stakeholders, including how they are related to each other.
+An alternative image can be used for each element to make the diagrams more appealing and to visually represent stakeholder groups.
+Class diagrams are also useful for presenting parts of the information architecture, such as conceptual and logical models.
+Principles can be displayed and communicated using a Class diagram, and their relationships to other parts of the model can be demonstrated.

 Learn More: Class Diagram

-The Component Diagram can be used to show the relationship between stakeholders and parts of the solution that affect them or that they have an interest in or a concern about.
-The diagram could explain the reason for their interest which helps Analysts and others to notify the stakeholders when important milestones are reached.
-They can also be useful to show any number of Application or Interfaces in the context of other parts of the architectures.
+The Component diagram can be used to show the relationship between stakeholders and the parts of the solution that affect them or that they have an interest in or a concern about.
+The diagram could explain the reason for their interest, which helps Analysts and others to notify the stakeholders when important milestones are reached.
+They can also be useful to show any number of Applications or Interfaces in the context of other parts of the architectures.

 Learn More: Component Diagram